Cockfighting: Philippines

 Cockfighting was already flourishing in pre-colonial Philippines, as recorded by Antonio Pigafetta, the Italian diarist aboard Ferdinand Magellan's 1521 expedition.

 Cockfighting, locally termed sabong, remains a popular pastime in the Philippines, where both illegal and legal cockfights occur.
-Legal cockfights are held in cockpits every week, whilst illegal ones, called tupada or tigbakay, are held in secluded cockpits where authorities cannot raid them.
+Legal cockfights are held in cockpits every week, while illegal ones, called tupada or tigbakay, are held in secluded cockpits where authorities cannot raid them.
 In both types, knives or gaffs are used.
-There are two kinds of knives used in Philippine cockfighting: single-edged blades (used in derbies) and double-edged blades; lengths of knives also vary.
-All knives are attached on the left leg of the bird, but depending on agreement between owners, blades can be attached on the right or even on both legs.
-Sabong and illegal tupada, are judged by a referee called sentensyador or koyme, whose verdict is final and not subject to any appeal.
+There are two kinds of knives used in Philippine cockfighting: single-edged blades (used in derbies) and double-edged blades; the lengths of knives also vary.
+All knives are attached to the left leg of the bird, but depending on the agreement between owners, blades can be attached to the right leg or even to both legs.
+Sabong and illegal tupada are judged by a referee called sentensyador or koyme, whose verdict is final and not subject to appeal.
 Bets are usually taken by the kristo, so named because of his outstretched hands when calling out wagers from the audience from memory.

-The World Slasher Cup as an international cockfighting derbies biannually held at the Araneta Coliseum in Quezon City.
-It was established in 1990 as international tournament But its origins dates back as early as the 1960s (Note: There are conflicting reports on when the tournament began.
+The World Slasher Cup is an international cockfighting derby held biannually at the Araneta Coliseum in Quezon City.
+It was established in 1990 as an international tournament, but its origins date back as early as the 1960s.
+(Note: There are conflicting reports on when the tournament began.
 The website claims it was in 1963.
-Other reports suggest its in 1962 or 1968.)
+Other reports suggest it was in 1962 or 1968.)